 Breaking that down into dollars and cents, according to the Hay Group, engaged employees bring in 43% more revenue than disengaged ones.
 Tech giants like Facebook, Apple and Google earn on average $1M in revenue per worker annually, so you can only imagine how revenues would climb with just a 1-3 ppt increase in engagement.

-Today we’re excited to share a Recognition Impact Analysis mid-year update overviewing data from our Post-experience Engagement Surveys, along with some of our favorite customer stories.
+Today we’re excited to share an Employee Recognition Impact Analysis mid-year update overviewing data from our Post-experience Engagement Surveys, along with some of our favorite customer stories.

 We design experiential rewards that challenge employees’ comfort zones (like tandem skydiving), allow them to indulge in their passions (private boxing or DJing lessons), or discover something totally new (like the art of flying trapeze).
 Rewarded employees come back feeling refreshed and rejuvenated, or inspired through reconnection with their creative side — forming new ideas and overflowing with increased energy to channel into that next big project.

-How has recognition changed your employee engagement strategy?
+How has employee recognition changed your employee engagement strategy?
 Share your stories via the Comments section below.